grafana/grafana-ci-otel-collector/README.md

 ```

 And use the ngrok forwarding url to access the Drone UI.
-Navigate to the repository you want to start monitoring and click on "Activate repository".
+Navigate to the repository you want to start monitoring and click on "Activate repository", then click on settings and replace `.drone.yaml` with `.drone.jsonnet`

 ### Get your drone token